Pjuth/News-Aggregator-RSS/README.md

 Start the local development server

     php artisan serve

+Download/update feeds using artisan command

+    php artisan feeds:update

+Or using CRON Job.

 You can now access the server at http://localhost:8000

 ## CRON Job

 Add an Cron job which executes Laravel scheduler every minute.
-Go to your terminal, ssh into your server, cd into your project and run this command to open the server Crontab file:
+Go to your terminal, ssh into your server, cd into your project and run this command to open the server Crontab file

     crontab -e

-Paste the code below into the file, save and then exit.
+Paste the code below into the file, save and then exit

     * * * * * php /path/to/artisan schedule:run >> /dev/null 2>&1